-This dive does not exceed 18 meters, it has all the charm that each wreck has.
+This dive does not exceed 18 meters, it has all the charm that every wreck has.

-The Angelika wreck is without a doubt one of the most popular dive spots we have.
-Built in 1967 and owned by a Greek company, it transported more than 4,000 tonnes of potassium chloride from Barcelona to Marghera.
+The Angelika is without a doubt one of the most popular dive spots we have.
+Built in 1967 and owned by a Greek company, it transported over 4,000 tonnes of potassium chloride from Barcelona to Marghera.

-On September 26, 1982, it ran aground on the rocks of Marmorata, near S. Teresa diGallura.
-We thought that its quick release, but it was not the case, not even the tugs had succeeded ...
+On September 26, 1982, he ran aground on the rocks of Marmorata, near S. Teresa diGallura.
+It was thought that his quick release, but it was not, not even the tugs had succeeded ...

-Thus in the months following the recovery of pollutants that a storm broke it and sank.
+This is how in the months that followed the recovery of pollutants that a storm broke and sank.

-Today, the wreckage appears unrecognizable, fragments of sheet metal are scattered here and there, the rear area is placed on the left side with the terminals in their place.
-In good condition, the rear chateau is the external staircase leading to the upper deck.
-From the portholes, you can see the interior.
+Today the wreck appears unrecognizable, sheet metal fragments are scattered here and there, the rear area is placed on the left side with the terminals in their place.
+In good condition, the aft chateau is the exterior staircase leading to the upper deck.
+From the portholes you can see the interior.

-The lighting effects offered are always very beautiful.
-Colonized today by sponges, algae that provide shelter for groups of sea bream, salps and many other fish.
+The play of light offered is always very beautiful.
+Colonized today by sponges, algae that provide shelter to groups of sea bream, salps and many other fish.